 Mentorships are short educational experiences, generally sixty days or less, at the hospital sites for individuals fully trained in the disciplines that comprise the professional staff or Individuals with Privileges.

 - A “mentee” is a fully trained professional who engages in an educational and/or training program to update, refresh or enhance his or her cognitive or procedural clinical skills.
-A mentee need not be a member of the professional taff, nor hold clinical privileges, but must be licensed.
+A mentee need not be a member of the professional staff, nor hold clinical privileges, but must be licensed.

 - A “mentor” is a fully trained professional who engages in the education and/or training of another professional in a skill in which the mentor is currently competent.
 A mentor must have been granted the clinical privileges required to provide education and/or training involving the care, treatment and/or services of patients at or for the hospital.

-For more information on medical education rotations, contact [email protected].
+For more information on mentorships, contact [email protected].